alex05447/minits/design_notes.md

 These will be our requirements for the task system:

 - **Closure captures**: must support closures with captures: `&`, `&mut`, `move`, including arbitrary lifetimes, safely.
-We want the compiler to produce an error if we dangle a reference to a local borrow.
+We want the compiler to produce an error if we break the borrow rules.
 We don't want to be limited to `'static` closures [^2].

 - **Memory**: closures shold be *unboxed*.
 We'd like to avoid dynamic memory allocation as much as possible.
+AFAIK, most (all?) current Rust async runtimes just `Box` the user future / closure in order for it to be able to be moved between threads safely.

 - **Synchronisation**.
 Ideally we want to spawn multiple tasks and synchronize (wait for) with each individual task / all of them.

 - **Task dependencies**.
-Tasks within tasks must be supported with no extra api clutter `.and_then(...)`-style.
+Tasks within tasks must be supported with no extra API clutter (`.and_then(...)`-style).

 - **Performance**.
 Must support lots of small tasks with minimal overhead.

 - **Simplicity**.
 Api must be as simple and unobtrusive as possible.
 We just want to run a function, not to build a `future`-style state machine.
 No macros or attributes.

 - **(Optional) Portability**.
 It sure would be nice if the task system would work out of the box on Win/Linux/Mac/whatever Rust supports.
-Win32 takes precedence, simply because that's the platform I'm familiar with.
+Win32 takes precedence, simply because that's the (only) platform I'm familiar with.

 ### **Closure captures**

-- `move || { \*code*\}` - all used environment variables are moved into the closure body.
+- `move || { \*code*\ }` - all used environment variables are moved into the closure body.
 Closure has full ownership, no borrow issues.
-- `|| { \*code*\}` - borrows local variables.
+- `|| { \*code*\ }` - borrows local variables.
 Most useful case.
 Safe Rust does not allow the closure to live longer than the shortest living borrowed variable.
 It also doesn't allow multiple mutable references to one variable[^3].
 - only captures `'static` variables / simple function pointer - simplest case, but may be less useful due to inability to directly communicate results.
 No borrow issues.

     There exists an *unsafe* [`std::thread::Builder::spawn_unchecked`], which requires the caller to ensure that the thread handle is joined before any borrowed variables go out of scope.
 Both api's internally box the closure.